rtsao/sudoku/README.md

 #### Board State
 It would have been much more efficient to store board state as dictionaries with keys 1-9, but I really wanted to animate the existing entry when the user inputs a duplicate in a given row, column, or region.
 This requires knowing the index of that entry, so I use plain, unsorted arrays to make it easy to find.

+#### Attribute selectors
+I'm using lots of attribute selectors which are slow compared to class or selectors.
+The code is cleaner with attribute selectors but I might switch to classes to improve performance.

 ### Limitations

 - No frameworks like Angular allowed.